By: Jason Lee

 |Bundle Plan||12 Months||$16.49 per month||$197.88 total||No|

-The bundled plan gets you everything that the basic plan has plus three additional features.
-What does the basic get you and what are the additional features?
+The premium plan gets you everything that the standard plan has plus a few additional features.
+What does the standard plan get you and what are the additional features?
 We are so glad you asked!

 - Send email messages